saefty/async-data-fetching/README.md

 * Spring Boot might be an overkill for such a simple use case
 * Check for reactive solutions over using Futures / Promises and dealing with thread pooling as a developer
 * Consider using a rest client / library to prevent implementation overhead connecting to the suggested endpoints
+* Possibly use a Stream to deliver even quicker data to the client Also beneficial when the backend APIs would support streaming.
+  Also beneficial when the client (end-consumer?) has a slower internet connection

+#### Implementation Level / Concept

+##### Stage 1

+* Microservice, One Repository
+* REST API without streaming
+* Try out and evaluate technologies
+* Use reactive libraries for async data processing
+* Generate OAS Spec

+##### Stage 2

+* Add JSON streaming endpoints

+##### Stage 3

+* Go functional / serverless approaches
+* Deploy
+* CI/CD